 California also defines an assault offense that is commonly known as aggravated assault and leads to a much harsher sentence.
 You can be charged with aggravated assault if you commit an assault upon a person with:

-If you are facing aggravated assault charges, contact an Los Angeles aggravated assault lawyer as soon as possible.
+If you are facing aggravated assault charges, contact a Los Angeles aggravated assault lawyer as soon as possible.
 An experienced attorney will fight to have your charges reduced or dismissed entirely.

 Cal.
 Penal Code §242 — Representation from a Los Angeles Battery Attorney

-To be charged with battery, there does not necessary have to be evidence that your body physically came into contact with the body of another individual, though this is common.
-If you were allegedly in a fist fight, you would have made contact with another person.
+To be charged with battery, there does not necessarily have to be evidence that your body physically came into contact with the body of another individual, though this is common.
+If you were allegedly in a fistfight, you would have made contact with another person.
 However, for battery, you only need to exert a force upon another person, which could occur through throwing an object at another person or exerting a force against something they are holding or wearing.

 Cal.
 Penal Code §243(d) — Representation from a Los Angeles Aggravated Battery

 You may be charged with aggravated battery when you commit an act of force or violence against another person that results in serious bodily injury.
 The law defines “serious bodily injury” as a serious impairment of the physical condition, which is less than a great bodily injury, and includes but is not limited to: